temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ### Build the `subscribe` endpoint

-In the `run_flask.py` file, write a `/subscribe` endpoint as an asynchronous function, so that users can subscribe to our email subscription app.
+In the `run_flask.py` file, write a `/subscribe` endpoint as an asynchronous function, so that users can subscribe to the email subscription.

 In the `start_workflow` function, pass the name of the Workflow run method, arguments to be passed to the Workflow Execution, the Workflow Id, and the Task Queue name.
+Ensure that the Task Queue name matches the same Task Queue that was declared in the Worker process.

 <!--SNIPSTART email-subscription-project-python-run_flask {"selectedLines": ["16-31"]}-->
 <!--SNIPEND-->

 The Workflow Id is set when the user provides their email.
-This ensures that the email is unique across all Workflows so that the user can't sign up multiple times, only receive the emails they've subscribed to, and when they cancel; they cancel the Workflow.
+This ensures that the email is unique across all Workflows so that the user can't sign up multiple times, only receive the emails they've subscribed to, and when they cancel; they cancel the Workflow run.

-This demonstrates the basic steps to [start a Workflow](https://python.temporal.io/temporalio.client.Client.html#start_workflow).

 Next, learn to query your Workflow.

 ## Add a Query

-In the `workflows.py` file, add a Query method to your Workflow.

-The Query method is used to return the details of the subscription.

-[@workflow.query](https://python.temporal.io/temporalio.workflow.html#query) is a decorator for a Workflow Query method.
-Each Query method returns the current values of the Workflow attributes:

-- `greeting`: returns the greeting message.
-- `message`: returns a message to the user.
-- `count`: returns the number of messages sent to the user.
+Now create a method in which a user can see the results of their subscription.

+Use a Query method so a user can get information about their subscription details.

 <!--SNIPSTART email-subscription-project-python-workflows {"selectedLines": ["42-52"]}-->
 <!--SNIPEND-->

-When a user wants to get information about their subscription details, you can return any of the information from the Query.
+- `greeting`: returns the greeting message
+- `message`: returns a message to the user
+- `count`: returns the number of messages sent to the user

-The Query can be used even if the Workflow is completed.
+The Query can be used even if the Workflow is completed, which is useful for when the user `unsubscribes()` but wants to get details about their subscription.

 Queries should never mutate anything in the Workflow.

 ----

-Let's write an endpoint to get details about the Email subscription.
+Let's write an endpoint so that users can get details about the email subscription.

-Create an asynchronous function to Query and return details about the email subscription.

-Use [get_workflow_handle()](https://python.temporal.io/temporalio.client.Client.html#get_workflow_handle) returns a Workflow handle to an existing Workflow by its Id.
+Use [get_workflow_handle()](https://python.temporal.io/temporalio.client.Client.html#get_workflow_handle) to return a Workflow handle by a Workflow Id.

 <!--SNIPSTART email-subscription-project-python-run_flask {"selectedLines": ["32-52"]}-->
 <!--SNIPEND-->

 Using `handle.query()` creates a Handle on the Workflow and calls the Query method on the handle to get the value of the variables.
-This function enables you to return all the information about the user's email subscription.
+This function enables you to return all the information about the user's email subscription that's declared in the Workflow.

 Now that users can subscribe and view the details of their subscription, let's give them a way to unsubscribe.